A rabbit in a cosmetic testing laboratory. (Photo: By Artfully Photographer)

 A California freeway sign provides information for motorists.
 (Photo: Joseph Sohm)

 OPINION: Flashing Amber Alerts, public safety messages and directional traffic alerts – for decades, Californians have agreed this type of information is what belongs on the changeable outdoor message signs along our highways’ public spaces.
 Common sense and public policy says it is in the best interest of the public to keep this public right-of-way space limited to such content and free of blight.

-A woman shops for medications in a pharmacy.
-(Photo: Tyler Olson, via Shutterstock
+A pharmacist checks his stock in a California drug store.
+(Photo: Tyler Olson, via Shutterstock)

 OPINION: Drugstore robberies are a symptom of a larger trend in the retail space where pharmacists are forced to work alone for hours on end, juggling telephones, cash registers, and security duties in addition to dispensing medicine.

 A man runs his bicycle-repair shop business with his laptop computer.
 (Photo: Mintimages, via Shutterstock).

 OPINION: Politicians often praise small business owners for their role in our economy and in our society– and rightly so.
 After all, small businesses employ nearly half of all Californians, provide vital goods and services, and help create vibrant communities.
 Right now, our representatives in Sacramento have an opportunity to demonstrate that belief by supporting legislation that will help small business owners across the state.

 Skyline of downtown Los Angeles on a smoggy day.
 (Photo0: EvijaF via Shutterstock)

 OPINION: Growing up in New Orleans, summertime brought mixed feelings.
 It meant the end of the school year and endless snow cones, but also the beginning of hurricane season.
 Here in California we experience extreme heat in the summer and floods and fires throughout the year, all made worse by climate change.
 Unless we take action now to prepare our communities, many will suffer, some more than others.